FollyHayjay/Project-Two/README.md

 ## 1.2 Objectives
 The goal of this analysis is to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.

+## 1.3 The Report
+In this section, the results of the analysis of the sales performance of a Retail store are presented.
+The analysis was done using Microsoft Excel and SQL, and Power BI, was used to produce an interactive dashboard that highlights the findings of the analysis.

+### 1.3.1 Microsoft Excel: Part One
+In this section, pivot tables were used to summarize total sales by product, region, month and other interesting reports were also created.
+Additionally, Excel formulas were used to calculate metrics such as average sales per product and total revenue by region, and other interesting key insights are also presented.